borealbirds/NBarker-BCVRImodels/munge/README.md

 ### Scripts used for this round

 1. **00.01.MergeAvianFiles.Rmd** - Quality-checks, corrects, pre-processes, and merges the various tables from BAM's Avian Database.
+Removes duplicates.
 Performs some initial tests of patterns in avian data by survey method to help decide how to harmonize the data.

-STILL NEED TO ACTUALLY MAKE CORRECTIONS TO EXCLUDE SOME OF THE DUPLICATED DATASETS
+Combines spatial data (SS), survey instance (PKEY), and point count (ABUND) data into one flat dataset and saves as csv for future use: _data/birddata_preprocess1.csv_

-2. **00.02.MergeVRIIntersectFiles.Rmd** - Quality-checks, corrects, and pre-processes the various intersections of BAM's Avian Database with two VRI datasets: the provincial one, modified by Forsite to produce the 4 derived attributes used in ranking; and the VRI obtaind directly from Canfor that doesn't have those 4 derived attributes.
+2. **00.02.MergeVRIIntersectFiles.Rmd** - Quality-checks, corrects, and pre-processes the various intersections of BAM's Avian Database with two VRI datasets:
+* the provincial one, modified by Forsite to produce the 4 derived attributes used in ranking; and
+* the VRI obtaind directly from Canfor that doesn't have those 4 derived attributes.
+Produces a cleaned dataset for future use: _birdVRIintersect_preprocess1.csv_